aditya2211/CS565-2017-Assignment2/README.md

 * convert.pl
 * extract.py

 We use the [enwik8](http://mattmahoney.net/dc/textdata.html) corpus consisting of the first 10^8 words in the English language Wikipedia.
-This file contains complex XML encoding, so it is first converted to English sentences using a Perl script as `perl data/convert.pl enwik8 > text8`.
+This file contains complex XML encoding, so it is first converted to English sentences using a Perl script as `perl convert.pl enwik8 > text8`.

-After obtaining the corpus, it is converted to the CoNLL format using the POS tagging, Chunk tagging and NER tagging modules provided in NLTK as `python data/extract.py`.

 #### NER model

-The data in CoNLL format is first processed into lists and Numpy arrays using `python part4-ner/preprocess.py`.
-The neural network model is implemented in *model.py* and the training is done in *main.py*.
+The data preprocessing, neural network implementation, model training and prediction generation is done in *entityrecognition.py*.

-*model.py* contains code for a single hidden layer model and a CNN model.
+*entityrecognition.py* contains code for a single hidden layer model and a CNN model.
 In addition, an LSTM model was also implemented, but did not perform well.